FarmDyn/documentation/docs/template/biogas_module.md

 # Biogas Module

 !!! abstract
     The biogas module defines the economic and technological relations between components of a biogas plant with a monthly resolution, as well as links to the farm.
 Thereby, it includes the statutory payment structure and their respective restrictions according to the German Renewable Energy Acts (EEGs) from 2004 up to 2014.
 The biogas module differentiates between three different sizes of biogas plants and accounts for three different life spans of investments connected to the biogas plant.
-Data for the technological and economic parameters used in the model are derived from KTBL (2014) and FNR (2013).
+Data for the technological and economic parameters used in the model are derived from KTBL (2013) and FNR (2013).
 The equations within the template model related to the biogas module are presented in the following section.

 ## Biogas Economic Part

-The economic part describes at the one hand the revenues stemming from the heat and electricity production of the biogas plant, and at the other hand investment and operation costs.
+The economic part describes on the one hand the revenues stemming from the heat and electricity production of the biogas plant, and on the other hand investment and operation costs.
 The guaranteed feed-in tariff paid to the electricity producer per kWh, *p\_priceElec*, and underlying the revenues, is constructed as a sliding scale price and is exemplary